lieuzhenghong/lieuzhenghong.github.io-source/projects/index.md

 <div class = "duo_2" markdown ="1">

-## Blockchain industry showcase
+## Blockchain train diorama (Blocktrain)

-June 2018 -- present (ongoing)
+June 2018 -- Aug 2018

 Tech stack: Hyperledger Fabric/Composer, Node.js, JavaScript

-I am heading a project that persuades industry leaders to adopt blockchain in their companies, after obtaining buy-in from senior management.
-I am developing a fully-automated blockchain solution for supply chain management.
+I conceptualised and led a project that persuades industry leaders to adopt blockchain in their companies, after obtaining buy-in from senior management.
+I developed a fully-automated blockchain solution for supply chain management.

-The project is meant to showcase how blockchain technology can be adopted in the supply chain.
+The project showcases how blockchain technology can be adopted in the supply chain.
 To this end, I've built an automated train diorama, and three other components: